misterpotts/fabricate/docs/api.md

 console.log(`Before modification: ${myComponent}`);
 const componentData = myComponent.toJson();
 componentData.salvageOptions["My new Salvage Option"] = { "rLP3cTCTnQsxddDt": 1 } // Adds a new salvage option
+componentData.essences["bGfx37pYjqlf812"] = 3; // Adds an essence with a quantity of 3
 // perform any other modifications you want here.
 You can alter any of the fields in the `CraftingComponentJson`,
 // including the item UUID.
 The new values meet the requirements specified in the interface. const updatedComponent = await craftingSystem.mutateComponent(myComponent.id, componentData);